vwkd/code-system/src/languages/rust/struct/Rc.md

 - strong count is number of references that have ownership of value
 - weak count is number of references that don't have ownership of value ? beware: can still have non-zero weak count after value is dropped
-- stores value on heap
+- stores value on heap, since not clear whose stack exists the longest
-- not `Send` and `Sync`
+- only immutable borrows, mutable would violate borrowing rules
+- for shared mutable ownership wrap value in `RefCell`
-- only for single-threaded, not thread-safe
+- only for single-threaded, not thread-safe, not `Send` and `Sync`
 - for multi-threaded see `Arc`
-- only immutable borrows, mutable would violate borrowing rules
-- for shared mutability wrap value in `RefCell`